juicebox-systems/juicebox-software-realm/README.md

         Some providers take additional configuration via environment variables.

         gcp:
             BIGTABLE_INSTANCE_ID = The id of your Bigtable instance in GCP GCP_PROJECT_ID       = The id of your project in GCP
         aws:
-                RDS_TABLE_NAME = The name of your RDS table in AWS
+            RDS_TABLE_NAME  = The name of your RDS table in AWS AWS_REGION_NAME = The name of the region your AWS instance is in
         memory:
                 none
 ```